capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. image:: ./images/user/offering9.png
    :align: center

-In the next step you have to select the product specification that is going to be monetized in the current offering.
+In the next step you have to select the data source specification that is going to be monetized in the current offering.
 Once selected click on *Next*.

 .. image:: ./images/user/offering10.png
    :align: center

 .. note::
-   If you are creating an offering bundle, you will not be allowed to include a product specification
+   If you are creating an offering bundle, you will not be allowed to include a data source specification

 Then, you have to select the catalog where you want to publish you offering and click on *Next*